askngan/AppConnect/concepts.md

 ## Actions
 {: #actions}

 You can add several types of action to your flows.
 Common actions are create, retrieve, and update or create, but some applications have specific actions.
-For example, the Equals 3 Lucy application has an action called "Ask Lucy", and the Watson Personality Insights application has an action called "Analyze personality".
+For example, the Watson Personality Insights application has an action called "Analyze personality".
 You can see a list of actions that are supported for applications in {{site.data.keyword.appconserviceshort}} by typing the action type in the search field at the top of the Applications page:

 ![Screenshot showing supported retrieve actions for applications](images/RetrieveApps2.jpg)